Keyboard shortcuts

 • S = full 32-byte source address included (when clear, a compact source hint is used instead; see Source Address for hint size by packet type)

-• H = flood hop count present
+• H = flood hop count present.
+Zero if direct.

 Packet Type Values